-Tri-City's outpatient clinics located in Pomona provided services to approximately 1,434 unduplicated clients during the past fiscal year, which include high intensity mental health services through Tri-City's Full Service Partnership (FSP) MHSA program.
-Through the efforts to provide a continuum of care and in order to meet the needs of Tri-City's residents, the clinical team continually implement new groups available to the community both at the outpatient clinics and at the Wellness Center and has increased the hours of clinic operations to include later appointment hours for children and their families.
+Partnership (FSP) MHSA program.
+Through the efforts to provide a continuum of care and in order to meet the needs of Tri-City's residents, the clinical team continually implement new groups available to the community both at the outpatient clinics and at the Wellness Center and previously increased the hours of clinic operations to include later appointment hours for children and their families.

 As mentioned above, in addition to the outpatient clinical operations, Tri-City has operations established through the Mental Health Services Act (MHSA).
 The MHSA Community Services and Support (CSS) programs and the Prevention and Early Intervention (PEI) programs are fully operational.
-The Innovations programs approved in fiscal 2011-12 were completed in fiscal 2014-15 and two new Innovation programs began in fiscal 2015-16.
-The Workforce, Education and Training (WET) Plan approved in 2012 has been implemented and based on the success of the WET programs, additional funds will be transferred from CSS funds to the WET plan in 2016-17 per the approved MHSA 2016-17 annual update.
-The Technology Projects under Capital Facilities/Technological Needs (CFTN) Plan approved in 2014 were completed as of the end of fiscal 2015-16.
+The Innovations programs approved in fiscal 2011-12 were completed in fiscal 2014-15 and two new Innovation programs began in fiscal 2015-16 which are scheduled to complete during fiscal 2017-18.
+The Workforce, Education and Training (WET) Plan approved in 2012 has been implemented and based on the success of the WET programs, additional funds were transferred from CSS funds to the WET plan in 2016-17 per the approved MHSA 2016-17 annual update.
+The initial Technology Projects under Capital Facilities/Technological Needs (CFTN) Plan approved in 2014 were completed as of the end of fiscal 2015-16.
 In fiscal 2014-15 the CFTN Plan was updated to include Capital Facility projects and updated again in fiscal 2015-16 based on more project information.
-The capital projects were completed in fiscal 2015-16 and the related approved funds have been used.
-Based on anticipated new capital projects to be approved in fiscal 2016-17 or 2017-18, additional funds will be transferred from CSS funds to the CFTN plan in fiscal 2016-17 per the approved MHSA 2016-17 annual update.
+These capital projects were completed in fiscal 2015-16 and the related approved funds have been used.
+Based on anticipated need of future capital projects, with specific projects to be approved at a later date, additional funds were transferred from CSS funds to the CFTN plan in fiscal 2016-17 per the approved MHSA 2016-17 annual update.

-In addition to ongoing CSS programs providing mental health services, over the past three years, Tri-City has implemented CSS housing projects under its approved CSS Housing Plan funded by State designated CSS funds and CSS funds approved by the MHSA annual updates.
+In addition to ongoing CSS programs providing mental health services, over the past several years, Tri-City has implemented CSS housing projects under its approved CSS Housing Plan funded by State designated CSS funds and CSS funds approved by the MHSA annual updates.
 These projects include three apartment developments (owned by the developers), two in the City of Pomona and one in the City of La Verne, as well as the purchase of homes by Tri-City, one home in the City of Pomona and one in the City of Claremont.
 It is anticipated that these projects will provide low income housing to approximately 64 Tri-City clients that have mental illness and are either homeless or at risk of homelessness.
 In accordance with the MHSA CSS Housing Plan, all Tri-City residents of these projects are or will receive mental health support from Tri-City.